Pete Davidson and Kim Kardashian Show off Matching Blonde Hair

-Pete Davidson and Kim Kardashian Are Matching Blondes in Comedian's First Outing Since 'SNL' Exit
+Pete Davidson and Kim Kardashian Are Matching Blondes and Kissing in PDA-Filled Video

 Pete Davidson Wants to Take Kim Kardashian Relationship to the '…